Prepare your data

 netcat once the file reaches a size of 2MB; by default, data preview reads only the first 2MB of data from a file.

 After you've created the "sample_network_data" file, you can run it through data preview.
 Once you've finished previewing the data in the file and making any necessary changes to its event processing, you can apply any newly created source type directly to your network data.

 If all the files in a directory are similar in content, then you can run data preview on just a single file and feel fairly confident that the results will be valid for all files in the directory.
 However, if you have directories with files of heterogenuous data, you should run data preview multiple times on a set of files that represent the full range of data in your directory.

 Data preview reads the first 2MB of data from the file.
 In most cases, this should provide a sufficient sampling of your data.
 If you need to sample a larger quantity of data, you can change the

 max_preview_bytes attribute in limits.conf.
+If you have Splunk Cloud and need this limit adjusted, file a Support ticket.
 Alternatively, you can edit the file to reduce large amounts of similar data, so that the remaining 2MB of data contains a representation of all the types of data in the original file.

 Data preview and source types

 This documentation applies to the following versions of Splunk® Enterprise: 6.0, 6.0.1, 6.0.2, 6.0.3, 6.0.4, 6.0.5, 6.0.6, 6.0.7, 6.0.8, 6.0.9, 6.0.10, 6.0.11, 6.0.12, 6.0.13, 6.0.14, 6.0.15